|

 Located just five mins walk away from Manchester Opera House

-this is a very popular European style bar, with arguably
+this is a very popular European style bar, with arguably the

-is a patio garden and a jukebox containing Manchester-based
+garden and a jukebox containing Manchester-based music.

 -